Macavity/mapeditor/README.md

 Based on an old tile based browsergame for [Last Anixile](http://www.last-anixile.de) The working original was written in PHP and rests in the legacy branch.
 Bear in mind that the code was created in 2005 ;-) - 'twas a different time then..
 I made just rough corrections so it works outside it's previous frame.

+* Tileset magecity was made by [Hyptosis on opengameart](http://opengameart.org/content/mage-city-arcanos)